aa-del9/IslamicAppJava/README.md

 ### Features of the project

-        1. Read Quran verses meanings in 18 different languages.

-        2. Get prayer time in the user chosen calculation method.
+        1. Get prayer time in the user chosen calculation method.

-        3. Get guideline towards the Kaaba by qibla compass.
+        2. Get guideline towards the Kaaba by qibla compass.

-        4. Read Quran with Arabic script.
+        3. Read Quran with Arabic script.

-        5. Search surah name by both English and Arabic language.
+        4. Search surah name by both English and Arabic language.

-        6. Change anytime application language.
+        5. Change anytime application language

-        7. Islamic special days specific verse example on ramadan app will notify user ramadan related verse